hashicorp-education/vale-education-poc/README.md

 ## Known issues

 - Setup is very manual at this point.
 Plan to streamline if/when we choose to adopt Vale.
 - This setup is intentinally limited to only 10 different style considerations.
 This was done intentially to not overwhelm us as we test and figure out what rules we as a team want to use/add.
+- In limited testing, the path to styles in `vale.ini` may not work with just `styles` but will work with the directory shown in the current `vale.ini` in this repository.

 ## What is Vale